-- There are free and premium versions of this plugin.
-The premium upgrade provides access to more reports from within WordPress as well as more customization of those reports (especially for e-commerce goal tracking).
+- The premium plugin provides access to reports from within WordPress, as well as more customization of those reports (especially for e-commerce goal tracking).

-- Analytics can be displayed using one variable or two, depending on what you’re trying to track.
+- Analytics can be displayed using one or two variables, depending on what you’re trying to track.

 - You can also experiment with the type of data visualization through the use of line charts, standard column charts, or even pie charts.

 Here is how the data is displayed from within the main WordPress dashboard widget: